communicaworld/statamic-test/README.md

 - **Run Vagrant Up**: Run `vagrant up` to provision the vagrant instance.

-- **.www**: A `dist` folder will be created during the provisioning if it does not already exist.
+- **Dist**: A `dist` folder will be created during the provisioning if it does not already exist.
 This is where Statamic files can be altered. `dist/public` is your Apache DocumentRoot.

 - **localhost:8001**: Navigate in your browser to `http://localhost:8001/` to view your Statamic website.
 You may log into your control panel at `http://localhost:8001/cp/auth/login` using the credentials specified in your `.env` or the existing users in your `dist/users` folder.
 If port 8001 was already occupied, Vagrant may have setup your site on another port.